toybreaker/rokastro/README.md

 ## TO DO:

-- fix annoying different angle on website images
-- fix svg noum icons dark/light mode
-- OG IMAGES
+- OG IMAGES TEST & FIX
 - ADD SEE MORE LIST AT POST FOOT
-- SEARCH FOR HI-RES OG IMAGES, DONE:
-  - 55DSL
-  - NEW WEBSITES
+- MAYBE FIX ANNOYING DIFFERENT ANGLE ON WEBSITE IMAGES

 ## MAYBE: